lennox0909/python/README.md

 # python
-Some important concepts in Python
+Summarize some important concepts in Python, along with practices file attached.